Dakota State University students walking around campus

 Gateway Certificates

 Explore your future with DSU’s Gateway Certificates.
-These 3–4 course programs let you dive into university-level learning in areas like business, digital technology, health sciences, STEM, and education.
-Whether you join online, on campus, or through your school district, this program offers a flexible way to discover your interests and get on track for what’s next.
+These three to four course programs let you experience university-level learning in areas like business, digital tech, health sciences, STEM, and education.
+Offered online, on campus, or through your school district, gateway provides a flexible way to discover your interests and prepare for what’s next.

 Governors Cyber Academy

 Jump-start your future with DSU’s Governors Cyber Academy.
-This dual-credit program allows you to explore high-demand fields such as cybersecurity, computer science, AI, and network security.
-Take flexible online courses, earn college credit and digital badges, and even complete your first year of a DSU cyber degree, all while still in high school.
+This dual-credit program lets you explore high-demand fields like cybersecurity, computer science, AI, and network security.
+Take flexible online courses, earn college credit and digital badges, and even complete the first year of a DSU cyber degree while still in high school.

 Getting started